D0M4K0M4/Unreal-Project-Manager/README.md

 ## Design:

-After you install this software you will may think that design is somehow familiar, yes if you opened the Unreal Engine atleast once you will notice the similarity...
+After you install this software you will may think that the design is somehow familiar, yes if you opened the Unreal Engine atleast once you will notice the similarity...

 ![alt text](https://github.com/D0M4K0M4/Unreal-Project-Manager/blob/main/Images/screenshot1.png?raw=true)
 ![alt text](https://github.com/D0M4K0M4/Unreal-Project-Manager/blob/main/Images/screenshot4.png?raw=true)